prody/ProDy/doc/examples/measure/deformation.rst

 >>> mob_chain
 <AtomMap: Chain A from 1zz2 -> Chain A from 1p38 from 1zz2 (337 atoms, 337 mapped, 0 dummy)>

-Both :class:`~prody.atomic.AtomMap` instances refer to same number of atoms, and their name suggests how they were retrieved.
+Both :class:`~.AtomMap` instances refer to same number of atoms, and their name suggests how they were retrieved.

 In addition, we can find out the sequence identity that the matched atoms